Nutrition

 Intermittent Fasting

 Intermittent fasting centers around scheduled eating, with phases of not eating followed by phases of normal eating with the goal to lose weight.
+A more detailed explanation of research findings can be found in the article Intermittent Fasting: Yes or No?

 How effective is it?